What to Eat, Drink, and Do for Pregnancy Nausea

 You might be inclined to tough it out no matter how severe your nausea gets, but don’t!
 Being unable to keep food or fluids down for too long can lead to dangerous weight loss or dehydration.
 If the remedies above do not work, your nausea symptoms intensify, or they last beyond the fourth month of pregnancy, call your doctor to discuss your treatment options.

 There isn’t a one-size-fits-all diet plan or universal natural prescription, since everyone has different tastes and reacts to nausea remedies differently.
 While keeping in mind our general suggestions, remember to pay attention to what triggers your own nausea and what seems to alleviate it.
 Identifying a pattern and tailoring a treatment for your body will give you the best results.
-Sign up for our free mobile app for more advice on overcoming pregnancy challenges!

 With Warmth and Wellness,